josepostiga/syllabus/CONTRIBUTING.md

 Before filing an issue:

-- Attempt to replicate the problem, to ensure that it wasn't a coincidental incident.
+- If it's a bug, attempt to replicate the problem, to ensure that it wasn't a coincidental incident.
-- Check to make sure your feature suggestion isn't already present within the project.
+- If it's a feature request or a general discussion, check to make sure your it isn't already present within the project's discussions tab.
-- Check the pull requests tab to ensure that the bug doesn't have a fix in progress.
-- Check the pull requests tab to ensure that the feature isn't already in progress.
+- Check the pull requests tab to ensure that the bug doesn't have a fix in progress or if the feature isn't already in progress.

 Before submitting a pull request:

+- Read the previous section and make sure all its items are false.
 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
-  {"mode":"full","isActive":false}